johnnieb63/PiHeat/README.md

 Description: S-Pi sends stuff to Flask server running on C-Pi by means of temp2.py.

-S-Pi runs: breathe.py and temp2.py.
+S-Pi runs: breathe.py (DO NOT USE/RUN THIS PROGRAM) and temp2.py.
 Cron runs temp2.py every minute to send state values via JSON to C-Pi

 C-Pi runs: I2C_LCD_driver.py, PiHeat.py, blynk (at start using rc.local), todo-api/relaydefinitions.py, todo-api/webrelay.py (flask server)

+PiHeat.py is a monolothic app.
+It needs breaking-up and refactoring.

 Start S-Pi before C-Pi